07 Mar 2019

 You can carry out a risk assessment for any number of hazards or risks in the workplace.

-For example, you could choose to conduct a workplace stress assessment that focuses on the mental wellbeing of your employees.
+For example, you could choose to conduct a workplace health risk assessment that focuses on the work-related illness and the mental wellbeing of your employees.

 Or, you could conduct a review on manual handling, operating heavy machinery, handling hazardous substances, etc.